EpsilonZ/CityVisualizer/code/README.md

 # EXECUTING SCENARIO

 ```
-sudo python3 GJsonConfigParser --jsonConfig config.json
+sudo python3 GJsonConfigParser/parse_json_config.py --jsonConfig config.json
 ```

 __NOTE__: THIS CAN TAKE A LOT OF TIME DEPENDING ON THE CITY SIZE.
 IT'LL END UP WORKING, JUST BE PATIENT AS A LOT HAS TO BE COMPUTED!

-For illustration, this is what generate_city.sh will do automatically (watch out for step 2, this is the only step that needs your input):
+For illustration, this is GJsonConfigParser/parse_json_config.py will do automatically (watch out for step 2, this is the only step that needs your input):

 1. Create scheduled routes.
 When creating scheduled routes you will see this image: